Skip to content

 show(qprog)

-The first bind operation splits the 3-qubit register x into the 2-qubit and single-qubit lsb and msb registers, respectively.
+The first bind operation splits the 3-qubit variable x into the 2-qubit and single-qubit lsb and msb variables, respectively.

 After the bind operation:

-1. The lsb and msb registers can be operated on separately.
+1. The lsb and msb variables can be operated on separately.

-2. The x register is consumed and can no longer be used.
+2. The x variable returns to its uninitialized state and can no longer be used.

-The second bind operation concatenates the registers to the res output register.
+The second bind operation concatenates the variables back to the res output variable.

 To validate your results without looking at the full solution, compare them to running using the Classiq built-in prepare_state function.